seurat-atreides/bvg-sensor/README.md

 # BVG Sensor Component for Home Assistant
+**NOTE:<br>
-**NOTE: this HA sensor is Work-In-Progress, being teste under HassIO ver.
+  this HA sensor is Work-In-Progress, being teste under HassIO ver.
 2021.2.0.dev0!<br>
-        This sensor is based on the now abandoned sensor: [fluffykraken/bvg-sensor](https://github.com/fluffykraken/bvg-sensor), and has to be modified to use the newer v5.bvg.transport.rest API.
-The multi-destination capabilitiy has been<br>
-        strippe away because I couldn't figure out how it was supposed to work.**
+        This sensor is based on the now abandoned [fluffykraken/bvg-sensor](https://github.com/fluffykraken/bvg-sensor) and had to be modified to use a newer REST API.
+The multi-destination capabilitiy has been strippe away because I couldn't figure out how it was supposed to work.**

 # Abstract